zenyui/g-writer/README.md

 - Either using known plaintext or inferred (partial) plaintext from message prefix/suffix, locate all `2` and `7` characters in ciphertext and XOR with plaintext to discover a large portion of rotor bits.
 As rotor lengths are not yet known, store these known XOR bits for `n` cipher characters into a `[10 x n]` array.
 - Per rotor, traverse known XOR rotor bits and check each bit at position `i` to the bit at position `i + rotor_length` to eliminate rotors who's bits do not repeat.
 This significantly reduces the permutations of rotor lengths available to the XOR rotors.
 Sort these permutations according to count of positive matches to push likely rotor length permutations early in the iterations.
-- Per possible XOR rotor configuration, assume those rotor lengths are correct and fill in any bits where the other 4 XOR bits are known.
+- Per possible XOR rotor configuration:
+  - assume those rotor lengths are correct and fill in any bits where the other 4 XOR bits are known.
   - Per possible XOR rotor configurations, attempt all possible swap rotor orientations, and, per rotor, store possible bit values.
 Once complete, those bits with only one possible value are persisted
 - Use this completed rotor configuration to encrypt the known plaintext and compare against corresponding ciphertext, and return successfully if encryption matches.